bluesky139/LTweaksMAGI/README.md

 * A very quick way to know what this module can do, see [strings.xml](https://github.com/bluesky139/LTweaksMAGI/blob/master/app/src/main/res/values/strings.xml).

-* Not like before, I'm very lazy these years, don't expect me to do many things that what you want, do-it-yourselfery.
+* Not like before, I'm very lazy these years, don't expect me to do many things that what you want, do-it-yourself.

-* Android 12 only, better AOSP or AOSP-like system.
+* Android 13 only, better AOSP or AOSP-like system.

 ## Build